thecatstones/miscellaneous/problems.md

 ## Heroku
 - It took a while to get Heroku to work correctly with Webpack -- there is a lot of conflicting advice out there on the internet about the proper way to deploy a Node app to Heroku.

+## Repl
+- How to handle multi-line input from editor consistently across various languages?